Assured Comfort provides homes and businesses with Air Cleaning and Quality needs.

 (MERV) is an industry standard rating system that allows consumers to compare air filters made by different manufacturers.
 We offer MERV 16, MERV 11 and MERV 8 air filters.

-MERV 16 is generally considered the best carbon air filter for homes, and is ideal for families with severe allergies, asthma or other respiratory problems, as it captures nearly 100 percent of airborne dust, pollen and allergens.
+MERV 16 is generally considered the best carbon air filter for homes, and is ideal for families with severe allergies, asthma or other respiratory problems, as it captures nearly 100 percent of airborne dust, pollen

 We also offer photo catalytic oxidation (PCO) air cleaners.
 In a nutshell, PCO is a process that converts fine particles and toxic gasses into safer compounds.